tsoernes/nis/README.md

 XGB decides at training time whether missing values go into the right or left node.
 It chooses which to minimise loss.
-Note that the gblinear booster treats missing values as zeros.

 P.S:
 The above procedure was not performed for the reported result, due to insufficient RAM